 Saturday's crowd got an emotional Tribute to Our Troops as 13 year-old Kristy Peterson sang "God Bless America" and a song she wrote with her father called "Solider Come Home" with the American Legion Post 134 Honor Guard presenting the colors.
 Afterward, a surprise flyover by a Blackhawk helicopter added the final touch to an emotional moment.

 Fab 14 literally wore out everyone from Jammers to promoters, but in the end it improved, once again, on the positive tradition of Moondance Jam: Music, Good Times, Friendship & Celebration.
-Like Lucky 13, Fab 14 went down as one of the best, if not the best, Jams to date!

 " Classic Rock Revisited highly recommends this event to all of our readers around the world...
 Moondance Jam is the premier classic rock festival in the United States."